simongeilfus/project_starter_kit/README.md

 ### SETUP script

 `setup` takes two kind of arguments, the names of libraries to add to the project and whether the script has to add them as clones or submodules.
-You can change mode as many time as you want but it will starts and defaults to submodules.
+You can change mode as many time as you want but it will start and default to submodules.

 ````bash
 setup glfw imgui stb